cqgarza/cqgarza.github.io/_pages/about.md

 Upon completing my undergraduate education, I pursued a master’s degree in France, in the city of Clermont-Ferrand, at the Clermont Graduate School of Management, specializing in supply chain and logistics.
 I studied there from 2020 to 2022.
 Subsequently, I continued my academic training in the United States, earning a master’s degree in Data Science at South Dakota State University, in the state of South Dakota.
 During these academic periods, I expanded my technical knowledge and developed new specialized skills, particularly in the areas of machine learning, databases, and advanced statistical systems.

-Throughout my journey, I have had the opportunity to adapt to various environments, which has helped me strengthen my resilience, independence, and autonomy.
-These experiences have enabled me to operate in different languages and cultural contexts and to make decisions in complex situations, which has been key to my personal growth.

 I have decided to broadly share my knowledge, research, and scientific contributions, which are available through this platform and accessible to the general public.